The science behind broken heart syndrome

 Simpson was released from the hospital after two days, and a year later, didn’t have any further symptoms.
 But how did emotional stress cause her broken heart?

-Understanding stress?
+Understanding stress

 Stress is the body’s reaction to a challenge or demand placed on it.
-It’s a broad definition, and just about anything can be a stressor, including a job loss, a car accident or the death of a loved one.
+It’s a broad definition, and just about anything can be a stressor, including a job loss, a car accident, or the death of a loved one.

-When you experience stress, the body releases a number of hormones that make your muscles tense up, your heart beat faster and your lungs take in more oxygen.
+When you experience stress, the body releases a number of hormones that make your muscles tense up, your heart beat faster, and your lungs take in more oxygen.
 That’s good when you have to fight off or escape from danger, but operating your body in a constant red-alert state can cause serious health problems.

 Can stress cause a heart attack?

-In addition to raising heart disease risk factors, stress can directly cause more serious heart problems.
-One large 2014 study published in JAMA Internal Medicine found that the risk of stroke and heart attack for older adults was more than doubled in the 30 days after a spouse’s death.
+In addition to raising heart disease risk factors, stress can directly cause more serious health problems.
+One 2022 study published in the journal JAMA Network Open found a definite link between psychosocial stress and a person’s risk of having a stroke.

 Stress and broken heart syndrome

-Your best defense against stress
+Your best defenses against stress

 Article sources open article sources

 American Psychological Association.
-“Stress won’t go away?
-Maybe you are suffering from chronic stress.”
-October 25,2019.
-Accessed June 4, 2021.
+Stress won’t go away?
+Maybe you are suffering from chronic stress.
+Page last updated November 1, 2022.

 More On